 No “Thank You”

-- A post-interview “Thank You” note is to be expected.
-It won’t get a candidate any brownie points, but it’s absence is likely to be noticed.
+A post-interview “Thank You” note is to be expected.
+It won’t get a candidate any brownie points, but its absence should be noticed.
 A “Thank You” note is a minor sign that a candidate is professional, polite, and at least a little bit organized.
-The absence of such a note is a red flag that your candidate may be inconsiderate of your time and lacking some professional polish.
+The absence of such a note is a red flag that your candidate may be inconsiderate of your time or lacking some professional polish.

 What hiring red flags have you encountered?